openshift/enhancements/enhancements/builds/entitlements.md

 As the title implies, a user with sufficient privilege would create the API objects we decide are the "encapsulation" for the entitlement/subscription credentials at the namespace / cluster level we end up supporting.

-#### Where/How do we get the credentials from (i.e. the precise form of the "encapsulation")
+#### Where/How do pods/builds get the credentials from (i.e. the precise form of the "encapsulation")

 ##### Global secret option

-The is our most likely choice, and it will be to have a well known secret in the openshift-config namespace where administrators can store the credentials, and then update pod definitions prior to pod creation to include volume mounts to that content.
+This enhancement proposes a new concept of a "global secret".
+Administrators will be able to define secrets in a unique namespace (likely openshift-config) and then configure a CSI driver + Admission controller which will be able to inject those secrets into pods that request the content, based on a configuration the administrator provides.

-**IF** we were to mimic 3.x behavior, if the global credential(s) exist, then always mount.
-As a result, they are always present.....**HOWEVER** .....

-At this time, the current sentiment for 4.x is to opt in to receiving entitlements instead of the default being the credentials are "just there", where either an annotation (or perhaps new API field(s) in the case of builds).
+**IF** we were to mimic 3.x the behavior would be: if the global credential(s) exist, then always mount.
+As a result, they are always present, however at this time, the current sentiment for 4.x is to opt in to receiving entitlements instead of the default being the credentials are always there, where either an annotation (or perhaps new API field(s) in the case of builds). determines whether they are injected.

 As noted in the open question, simply getting credentials at the global level may not be sufficient, so additional alternatives / complementary pieces to a global solution are articulated below.